National Adoption Month

 Recognizing A Family Building Possibility

-We’ll talk more about adoption all the way through Thanksgiving.
+Let's talk more about adoption this month and year-round.
 It’s a family building possibility that could be an option for you.

 You may not know that you are strong enough.